ewired/gjs-guide/docs/guides/gtk/gtk-tutorial/12-app-dev.md

 ## Working in Other IDES

-If you are working in another IDE is possible but more complicated.
+If you are working in another IDE it is possible but more complicated.

 ### Download the Template